 He said: “We’re extremely grateful.
 There are tens of thousands of people across the country that live and breathe National League football, many of whom have been stuck inside for over six months, and because of the funding, these people will get football again.

-“I don’t think the impact on them of having football again have be underestimated.
+“I don’t think the impact on them of having football again can be underestimated.
 Football plays a huge part in people’s mental health.

 “I just hope that this makes people appreciate what we have in this country in the lower leagues and in the football pyramid.
 It’s special, it’s unique and it’s something for us all to be proud of.
 No other country in Europe has sixth or seventh tier football clubs that get hundreds or even a thousand supporters regularly.